 This provides a driving rhythm that pushes a song forwards with a bouncy, upbeat feel.

 Check out legendary Motown drummer James Gadson demonstrating the standard Motown groove in the video below.

 If you’ve got this far through our exploration of our top 10 popular drum beats, you might be feeling overloaded with information!

-In a half-time groove, the bass and snare only appear half as often.
+In a reggae groove, the bass drum and snare are only played once every four beats.